TheMostOriginalNamePossible/joshuaInvaders/readME.txt

 CREDITS

-INLYSSunny.png created by PxDor5 on AO3 (Archive Of Our Own) INLYSSunnyP.png created by PxDor5 on AO3 (Don't need permission, creator finds it amusing) inlys.mp3 created by PxDor5 on AO3 (obtained via Discord) (don't need permission) Joshua.png was cropped by me.
+INLYSSunny.png created by PxDor5 on AO3 (Archive Of Our Own) INLYSSunnyP.png created by PxDor5 on AO3 (Permission granted for everything, creator finds it amusing) inlys.mp3 created by PxDor5 on AO3 (obtained via Discord) Joshua.png was cropped by me.
 Cropped from a meme made by Szhoenithgy (Their github is added as a collaborator) sepsisLaser.png was made by Szhoenithgy specifically for this project. neverlikedyoursmile.mp3 | Song Name: Never Liked Your Smile , Artist: The Living Room